 The Bible Journaling Club is open to all students 5th-12th grade.
 It provides an opportunity for a personal expression of scripture.
 The Bible Journaling Club meets every Wednesday following early dismissal until 4:30pm in the Family Life Center Cafe.
-Club members must bring something to journal in, but all other supplies are provided for a small fee.
+Club members must bring something to journal in, but all other supplies are provided for a small fee of $25.

 For more information about the Bible Journaling Club, contact Christy Goranflo, email@example.com.

 The Teens for Christ Bible Club is for students 5th-12th grade.
 The club meets every Thursday in room 305 at 7:40am for a brief Bible study and prayer time.
 During this time, students are challenged through the study of Scripture to be lights for Christ in our school and in their community.

 For more information about the FBA Bible Study, contact Nic Rizzi, firstname.lastname@example.org.